RVanDamme/PANKEGG/paper/paper.md

 ## PANGEGG MAKE DB

-This script ingests a CSV file specifying the locations of EggNOG annotations, classification (Sourmash or GTDB-TK), and quality metrics (Checkm2) files for each sample.
+This script ingests a comma-separated values file specifying the locations of EggNOG annotations, classification (Sourmash or GTDB-TK), and quality metrics (Checkm2) files for each sample.
 It then constructs an SQL database aggregating all relevant results.

 ## PANKEGG APP